newsuk/AyeSpy/README.md

     "remoteBucketName": "aye-spy-example",
     "remoteRegion": "eu-west-1",
-    "limitAmountOfParallelScenarios": 10, // if you are killing your selenium grid use this to batch up scenarios "scenarios": [
+    "limitAmountOfParallelScenarios": 10, // if you are killing your selenium grid use this to batch up scenarios "onBeforeSuiteScript": "./scripts/login.js", // run a script before the entire suite (this script takes no parameters) "scenarios": [
       {
         "url": "http://thetimes.co.uk/",